How to Help Menopause Symptoms.

 CBD can be taken in a variety of different ways, however, one of the most popular methods is taking CBD oil which is designed to be taken orally, this is one of the most direct and effective methods of consumption as the CBD can get to work in 15 minutes.

-We recommend applying the recommended drops of oil under the tongue and leaving them there for around 30 seconds allowing the oil to absorb into your system.
+We advise applying the recommended drops of oil under the tongue and leaving them there for around 30 seconds allowing the oil to absorb into your system.

 Which strength bottle of CBD should I buy?